github/government.github.com/docs/accessibility.md

       - criterion: "(b) When a timed response is required, the user shall be alerted and given sufficient time to indicate more time is required."
         support: Not applicable
         comments:
-      - criterion: "(c) Where a product utilizes touchscreens or contact-sensitive controls, an input method shall be provided that complies with 1194.23 (k) (1) through (4)."
+      - criterion: "(c) Where a product utilizes touch screens or contact-sensitive controls, an input method shall be provided that complies with 1194.23 (k) (1) through (4)."
         support: Not applicable
         comments:
       - criterion: "(d) When biometric forms of user identification or control are used, an alternative form of identification or activation, which does not require the user to possess particular biological characteristics, shall also be provided."